lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 ### Footnotes

 <sup>1</sup> Algorithms and estimation methods are often well able to deal with some deviation from the Normal distribution.
-In addition, the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) justifies a Normal distribution when considering averages or means, and the [Gauss–Markov theorem](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_theorem) is a cornerstone for the use of ordinary least squares.
+In addition, the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) justifies a Normal distribution when considering averages or means, and the [Gauss–Markov theorem](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_theorem) is a cornerstone for usage of least squares with linear estimators (linear in the target $Y$).